PlanktoScope/forklift/README.md

 - Terraform (an inspiration for this project) has a Docker Provider which enables declarative management of Docker hosts and Docker Swarms from a Terraform configuration: <https://registry.terraform.io/providers/kreuzwerker/docker/latest/docs>
 - swarm-pack (an inspiration for this project) uses collections of packages from user-specified Git repositories and enables templated configuration of Docker Compose files, with imperative deployments of packages to a Docker Swarm: <https://github.com/swarm-pack/swarm-pack>
 - SwarmManagement uses a single YAML file for declarative configuration of an entire Docker Swarm: <https://github.com/hansehe/SwarmManagement>
-- Podman Quadlets enable management of containers, volumes, and networks using declarative systemd units: <https://docs.podman.io/en/latest/markdown/podman-systemd.unit.5.html>
+- Podman Quadlets enable management of containers, volumes, and networks using declarative systemd units: <https://github.com/containers/podlet> & <https://docs.podman.io/en/latest/markdown/podman-systemd.unit.5.html>
 - FetchIt enables Git-based management of containers in Podman: <https://github.com/containers/fetchit>
 - Projects developing GitOps tools such as ArgoCD, Flux, etc., store container environment configurations as Git repositories but are generally designed for Kubernetes: <https://www.gitops.tech/>

-The following projects solve related problems with the base OS, though they make different trade-offs compared to Forklift (especially because of the PlanktoScope project's legacy software):
+The following projects solve related problems in the base OS, though they make different trade-offs compared to Forklift (especially because of the PlanktoScope project's legacy software):

 - systemd-sysext and systemd-confext provide a way to atomically overlay system files onto the base OS: <https://www.freedesktop.org/software/systemd/man/latest/systemd-sysext.html>
 - systemd's Portable Services pattern and `portablectl` tool provide a way to atomically add system services: <https://systemd.io/PORTABLE_SERVICES/>
 - ostree enables atomic updates of the base OS, but [it is not supported by Raspberry Pi OS](https://github.com/ostreedev/ostree/issues/2223): <https://ostreedev.github.io/ostree/>
 - The bootc project enables the entire operating system to be delivered as a bootable OCI container image, but currently it relies on ostree: <https://containers.github.io/bootc/>
-- gokrazy enables atomic deployment of Go programs (and also of software containers!), but it has a very different architecture compared traditional Linux distros: <https://gokrazy.org/>
+- gokrazy enables atomic deployment of Go programs (and also of software containers!), but it has a very different architecture compared to traditional Linux distros: <https://gokrazy.org/>

 Other related OS-level projects can be found at [github.com/castrojo/awesome-immutable](https://github.com/castrojo/awesome-immutable).